Economy of Romania: Before World War II

-The communist period
+Communist period

 After 1945, Soviet-occupied Romania became a member of the Eastern Bloc and switched to a Soviet-style command economy.
 During this period the country experienced rapid industrialisation in an attempt to create a "multilaterally developed socialist society".
 Economic growth was further fuelled by foreign credits in the 1970s, eventually leading to a growing foreign debt, which peaked at $11–12 billion.

 Romania's debt was completely paid off during the 1980s by implementing severe austerity measures which deprived Romanians of basic consumer goods.
 In 1989, before the Romanian Revolution, Romania had a GDP of about 800 billion lei, or $53.6 billion.
 Around 58% of the country's gross national income came from industry, and another 15% came from agriculture.
-The minimum wage was 2,000 lei, or $400.
+The minimum wage was 2,000 lei, or approx. $57.

 Free market transition

 The end of the communist period marked the beginning of a sharp economic downturn.
-Romania's weight in the global economy dropped to 0,3% in 1993 down from 0,8% in 1983.
+Romania's weight in the global economy dropped to 0.3% in 1993, down from 0.8% in 1983.

 Privatisation of industry started with the 1992 transfer of 30% of the shares of some 6,000 state-owned enterprises to five private ownership funds, in which each adult citizen received certificates of ownership.
 The remaining 70% ownership of the enterprises was transferred to a state ownership fund, with a mandate to sell off its shares at the rate of at least 10% per year.
 The privatisation law also called for direct sale of some 30 specially selected enterprises and the sale of "assets" (i.e., commercially viable component units) of larger enterprises.

 As of 2008, inflation stood at 7.8%, up from 4.8% in 2007 estimated by the BNR at coming within 6% for the year 2006 (the year-on-year CPI, published in March 2007, is 3.66%).
 Also, since 2001, the economy has grown steadily at around 6–8%.
 Therefore, the PPP per capita GDP of Romania in 2008 was estimated to be between $12,200 and $14,064.

 Romania was the largest U.S. trading partner in Central-Eastern Europe until Nicolae Ceaușescu's 1988 renunciation of Most Favored Nation (non-discriminatory) trading status, which resulted in higher U.S. tariffs on Romanian products.
 Congress approved restoration of the MFN status effective 8 November 1993, as part of a new bilateral trade agreement.
 Tariffs on most Romanian products dropped to zero in February 1994 with the inclusion of Romania in the Generalized System of Preferences (GSP).
 Major Romanian exports to the U.S. include shoes and clothing, steel, and chemicals.

 Romania signed an Association Agreement with the EU in 1992 and a free trade agreement with the European Free Trade Association (EFTA) in 1993, codifying Romania's access to European markets and creating the basic framework for further economic integration.
 Romania formally joined the EU in 2007.